 Children under the age of 14 may not enter the parks unless someone over the age of 14 accompanies them.
 Also children age 7 and under may not ride without someone age 14 or over with them.
 The good news in this: if you’re like me, who hates roller coasters and your 9 yr old wants to ride Seven Dwarfs Mine Train alone, she can.
 The Cast Members will even allow you to walk your child through the queue until they get on the ride, seat him or her by themselves and allow you to wait for your child right were the ride exits.

 So now that you know the rules, you are sure to have an amazing and magical trip to Walt Disney World.

 Are you ready to meet the Mouse and have the most magical vacation EVER!
-Email me, firstname.lastname@example.org or fill out the form below for a free quote.
+Email me, firstname.lastname@example.org or fill out this form for a free quote.
 I can help you plan your trip to the most magical world at no extra cost to you!